Did We Forget About WE THE PEOPLE?

-Have you ever heard someone say something along the lines of “I wish we could get a decent leader in office” or “All politicians are crooks” or even “If I were in office, things would be different”?
-Many of us have found an issue with various local or state laws, taxation or any number of other issues that continue to get rammed down our throats.
+Have you ever heard someone say something along the lines of “I wish we could get a decent leader in office,” “All politicians are crooks,” or even “If I were in office, things would be different”?
+Many of us have found an issue with various local or state laws, taxation, or other issues that continue getting rammed down our throats.
 What happened to the idea of We the People?
 Why isn’t the mechanism of change discussed in our schools?

-I know that many in this country do not realize that we are a Republic – as opposed to a Democracy.
+Many in this country do not realize that we are a Republic – as opposed to a Democracy.
 And yes… the two are quite different.
-And even if more people actually know that than I am giving them credit for, there is a really good chance that most wouldn’t be able to articulate what those differences actually are.
-I’m not going to get into that here because I have written about that topic way too many times.
+And even if more people know that than I am giving them credit for, there is a good chance that most wouldn’t be able to articulate what those differences actually are.
+I will not get into that here because I have written about that topic too many times.
 However, I think it’s important to emphasize the phrase “We the People” for a moment.

-“We the People” doesn’t just mean “all Americans”.
+“We the People” doesn’t just mean “all Americans.”
 The framers of our Constitution made it clear that the government gets all of its powers from all of the Citizens of the United States of America.
 CITIZENS!
-The irony is that… of course it does.
-I think many in this country have simply forgotten that.
+The irony is that… of course, it does.
+I think many in this country have forgotten that.

 So we see the posts of complaints.
-Yet we see the laws continue to pass which are in violation of the Constitution – in spite of the fact that our Founders and even the Supreme Court have made it abundantly clear that all laws that are repugnant to the Constitution are void.
-Probably didn’t learn that in school either.
-So there seems to be this “thing” where people talk about wanting things to change but they also seem eager to wait for someone else to make it happen because they feel helpless.
+Yet we see the laws that violate the Constitution continue to pass–despite the fact that our Founders and even the Supreme Court have made it abundantly clear that all laws repugnant to the Constitution are void.
+Probably didn’t learn that in school, either.
+So there seems to be this “thing” where people talk about wanting things to change, but they also seem eager to wait for someone else to make it happen because they feel helpless.
 Well, almost any history book will show you how bad of an idea that can be.
-So many sit idle and lie to themselves that “if only we had a great leader; they could fix this for us.”
+So many sit idle and lie to themselves, “if only we had a great leader, they could fix this for us.”

-This is a fundamentally flawed idea and I couldn’t disagree with it more.
-Our collective problems are not going to be corrected by some hero in power.
+This is a fundamentally flawed idea, and I couldn’t disagree with it more.
+Some hero in power will not correct our collective problems.
 That’s not how it works here.
 People that impact change get thrust into power by their followers.
-This means that if you want something done, you’re going to have to get involved – even if only to get someone else in position.
-Then you’re going to have to stay involved – even if only to hold them accountable.
+This means that if you want something done, you will have to get involved – even if only to get someone else in position.
+Then you’ll have to stay involved – even if only to hold them accountable.
 It’s sort of like how I have often said I wouldn’t run for office… but if people put me there, of course, I would lead.
 But that’s the deal.
-YOU need to understand the power that YOU really have and YOU need to understand YOUR responsibility in it.
+YOU need to understand the power that YOU really have, and YOU need to understand YOUR responsibility in it.

-We are NOT a Democracy and we were never meant to be one.
+We are NOT a Democracy and were never meant to be one.
 Yet… we watch Democracy slime over our Republic like a fungus.
-As a result, we see Democracy’s failures and the rise of socialist solutions – which of course, provides horrible outcomes.
-I know… many didn’t learn that in school either.
+As a result, we see Democracy’s failures and the rise of socialist solutions – which provide horrible outcomes.
+I know… many didn’t learn that in school, either.
 I won’t even get into the impending face-off between radical religions seeking a stronger foothold.

 Remember… education is a right.
 Going to an institution to get indoctrinated is not.
 You have power… even if you don’t currently recognize that and even if your teacher told you we live in a democracy.
 Read the Constitution; reclaim your power.
 Then… DO SOMETHING WITH THAT POWER!
 Impact change by getting involved.